alexsteeel/UbuntuChiseledWorkerService/README.md

 ## Project Description
 This project demonstrates debugging an application inside a Docker container using JetBrains Rider, specifically designed for Ubuntu Chiseled environments.
+A related discussion is available at the GitHub issue: [dotnet/dotnet-docker#4942](https://github.com/dotnet/dotnet-docker/issues/4942).

 ## Initial Issue Description